Community-Toolkit-for-Fluent-UI-Blazor/fluentui-blazor-community-extensions/README.md

 The `FluentUI.Blazor.Community.Components` package provides a collection of open-source Razor components that extend the official [Microsoft FluentUI Blazor Library](https://github.com/microsoft/fluentui-blazor).

+Documentation on the components is available at the [demo site](https://community-toolkit-for-fluent-ui-blazor.github.io/fluentui-blazor-community-extensions/).

 ### Component Overview

 The components are organized into two main categories: